Variational Autoencoder with Disentanglement Priors for Low-Resource Task-Specific Natural Language Generation: Experiments

 We also evaluated \textit{diversity} of the generated examples of all augmentation methods in the one-shot setting, presented in Table~\ref{tab:cl_diversity}.
 The generated sentences from \eda, \cbert and \back are mostly paraphrases of the original sentences.
-Therefore, they cannot significantly diversify examples. \lamb generates data examples conditioning on the label phrases and the first $k$ words of the original sentence, which also lacks diversity. \ex enriches the diversity by extrapolating the novel samples from the existing sentences within the novel labels. \optimus and \casuallens employ a GAN~\citep{goodfellow2014generative} and a conditional GAN~\citep{mirza2014conditional} respectively to generate diversified latent vectors for the generation of examples with the novel labels.
+Therefore, they cannot significantly diversify examples at the semantic level. \lamb generates data examples conditioning on the label names and the first $k$ words of the original sentence, which also lacks diversity. \ex enriches the diversity by extrapolating the novel samples from the existing sentences within the novel labels. \optimus and \casuallens employ a GAN~\citep{goodfellow2014generative} and a conditional GAN~\citep{mirza2014conditional} respectively to generate diversified latent vectors for the generation of examples with the novel labels.
 However, with merely one or five sentences per label, such methods only generate a small sample of texts with novel labels.
-In contrast, \ourmodel can composite all seen content representations acquired from the past with representations of new labels to generate high-quality sentences.
+In contrast, \ourmodel can combine plenty of seen content representations acquired from the past with representations of new labels to generate high-quality sentences.